joscha-sat/Angular17Template/README.md

 </ng-template>
 ```

-## Services:

-API: src/app/api

-- the api-folder contains api-services responsible for any http request
-- every api service should extend the GenericHttpService

-Helper services: src/app/services

-- the services folder contains all services which are used for centralized and reusable methods + data

-## Type definition:

-Typescript classes >  src/app/other/models

-Types (uses type not interfaces, same syntax except "=" before {}) >  src/app/types

-Enums > src/app/other/enums

 ## Table refresh class: ComponentClass "extends TableRefresherComponent<Model>"

 Used to automatically refresh the table data after a http request (POST, PATCH, DELETE)